Homotopy Equivalent Algebraic Structures in Multicategories and Permutative Categories: Introduction

 Regarded as a 2-functor of underlying 2-categories, and restricting to the sub-2-category $\permcatst$ of strict symmetric monoidal functors, $\End$ has a left 2-adjoint $\bigf$ described in \cite[Theorem~4.2]{elmendorf-mandell-perm} and \cite[Section~5]{johnson-yau-permmult}.
 With respect to the stable equivalences created by Segal's $K$-theory functor \cite{segal}, the adjoint pair $(\bigf,\End)$ is shown to be an equivalence of homotopy theories in \cite[Theorem~7.3]{johnson-yau-permmult}.

-In this article we show that $\bigf$ extends to a $\Cat$-enriched multifunctor taking values in $\permcatsu$.
+In this article we show that $\bigf$ extends to a non-symmetric $\Cat$-enriched multifunctor taking values in $\permcatsu$.
 This extension, also denoted $\bigf$, fails to be adjoint to $\End$; see \cref{remark:epz} for further discussion of this detail.

-Our main result shows, nevertheless, that the induced functors between categories of $\cO$-algebras do induce an equivalence of homotopy theories.
-This is stated as follows. \begin{theorem} Suppose $\cO$ is a small $\Cat$-multicategory.
-Then the $\Cat$-multifunctors $\bigf$ and $\bige = \End$ induce an equivalence of homotopy theories
+Our main result shows, nevertheless, that the induced functors between categories of $\cO$-algebras do induce an equivalence of homotopy theories, for a non-symmetric $\Cat$-multicategory $\cO$.
+This is stated as follows. \begin{theorem} Suppose $\cO$ is a small non-symmetric $\Cat$-multicategory.
+Then $\bigf$ and $\bige = \End$ induce an equivalence of homotopy theories between categories of non-symmetric algebras

-where, in each category of $\cO$-algebras, $\cS$ denotes the class of componentwise stable equivalences. \end{theorem}
+where, in each category, $\cS$ denotes the class of componentwise stable equivalences. \end{theorem}

 The proof of \cref{theorem:alg-hty-equiv} is given in \cref{sec:hty-thy-equiv}.
-Our main application, \Cref{corollary:En-alg-hty-equiv} focuses on $E_n$-algebras for $1 \leq n \leq \infty$.
+Our main application, \Cref{corollary:En-alg-hty-equiv} focuses on ring categories.
 One key advantage of $\Multicat$ over $\permcatsu$ is that the former has a closed symmetric monoidal structure provided by the Boardman-Vogt tensor product (\cref{definition:BVtensor}).
 The related smash product for pointed multicategories gives the $\Cat$-multicategory structure on $\permcatsu$, but does not induce a symmetric monoidal structure (see \cite[5.7.23 and~10.2.17]{cerberusIII}).